 Arlo Guthrie was born with a guitar in one hand and a harmonica in the other, in Coney Island, Brooklyn, New York in 1947.
 He is the eldest son of America's most beloved singer/writer/philosopher Woody Guthrie and Marjorie Mazia Guthrie, a professional dancer with the Martha Graham Company and founder of The Committee to Combat Huntington's Disease.

-The tour "Here Comes The Kid(s)" will be on the road from Oct 2013 - May 2014.
-Arlo is joined by his son, Abe Guthrie (keyboards and vocals), Krishna Guthrie (Abe's son on guitar and vocals), and old friend terry A La Berry (drums and vocals).
-The "Kid(s)" tour will continue to focus on the Woody Guthrie Centennial, but with the addition of Abe and Krishna, Arlo will be able to add more of his own material to the show.
+The tour "Here Comes The Kids" will be on the road from Oct 2013 - May 2014.
+Arlo is joined by his son, Abe Guthrie (keyboards and vocals), Bobby Sweet (on guitar and vocals), and old friend Terry A La Berry (drums and vocals).
+The "Kids" tour will continue to focus on the Woody Guthrie Centennial, but with the addition of Abe and Bobby, Arlo will be able to add more of his own material to the show.

 He grew up surrounded by dancers and musicians: Pete Seeger, Ronnie Gilbert, Fred Hellerman and Lee Hays (The Weavers), Leadbelly, Cisco Houston, Ramblin' Jack Elliott, Sonny Terry and Brownie McGhee, all of whom were significant influences on Arlo's musical career.
 Guthrie gave his first public performance in 1961 at age 13 and quickly became involved in the music that was shaping the world.
 Over the next few years, Arlo inherited his father's friend Pete Seeger and the two toured together, between demonstrations, beginning in the late 60's.
 They continued doing over a dozen shows together almost every year for the next 40 years creating a legendary collaboration that continues to this day.
 The last Pete & Arlo show was in November 2012 at Carnegie Hall in New York City.